 PSYC 327 PRINCIPLES AND TECHNIQUES OF INTERVIEWING AND COUNSELING.

-This course explores the techniques for establishing a stable working relationship with a client and examines prominent contemporary approaches to interviewing and counseling from theoretical and practical
+This course explores the techniques for establishing a stable working relationship with a client and examines prominent contemporary approaches to interviewing and counseling from theoretical and practical standpoints (3 credits).

 PSYC 329- 339 RESEARCH IN PSYCHOLOGY I & II.

 First and second semester of supervised participation in research design, data collection, statistical analysis, and interpretation of results in conjunction with ongoing research projects in psychology.
-Students must complete an application and obtain permission of the faculty mentor before registration.
+Students must complete an application and obtain permission of the faculty mentor before registration (3 credits each).

-Pre-requisites for PSYC 329: PSYC103; Pre-requisites for PSYC 339: PSYC 329 3 credits each
+Prerequisites for PSYC 329: PSYC103; Pre-requisites for PSYC 339: PSYC 329

 PSYC 330 SPECIAL TOPICS IN PSYCHOLOGY.

 This course explores new course offerings in any area of psychology.
 Topics are listed in the registration book.
 Descriptions of specific topics are posted in the psychology department.
-Specific requirements will depend on topic Pre-requisite: PSYC 103 3 credits
+Specific requirements will depend on topic (3 credits)

 PSYC 341 PSYCHOLOGY OF HEALTH AND STRESS.

 This course focuses on the psychological processes that affect health with a focus on stress and stress management.
-Topics include: psychological analysis of health promoting and health compromising behaviors and psychobiological perspectives on stress, pain management, chronic illness, and terminal illness.
-Pre-requisite: PSYC 103 3 credits
+Topics include: psychological analysis of health promoting and health compromising behaviors and psychobiological perspectives on stress, pain management, chronic illness, and terminal illness (3 credits).

 PSYC 344 GROUP DYNAMICS.

 This course is an introduction to small group processes, including theory, research and application.
-Topics include leadership, power, decision-making, and conflict.
-Prerequisite: PSYC 103
+Topics include leadership, power, decision-making, and conflict (3 credits).

 PSYC 345 PSYCHOLOGY OF CHILDHOOD.

 This course is the study of the physical, mental, emotional, and social development of the child from conception to adolescence.
-Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social development.
+Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social development (3 credits).